 Comparing Your Options

-A top gynecologist in Queens, NYC can help you decide between ParaGard vs. Mirena or any other hormonal IUD.
+Top gynecologists in Queens, NYC that are part of the Forest Hills Medical Services team can help you decide between ParaGard vs. Mirena or any other hormonal IUD.
 ParaGard was designed to be used for 10 years, while Mirena, the most established hormonal IUD, has been approved for up to five years.
 Mirena releases the hormone levonorgestrel on a daily basis.
-The biggest decision between a copper IUD vs. Mirena is whether you want to maintain your menstrual cycle or whether you feel comfortable with a reduced or nonexistent period.
+When you decide between a copper IUD vs. Mirena, the important thing to consider is whether you want to maintain your menstrual cycle or whether you feel comfortable with a reduced or nonexistent period.

 The difference between the hormonal IUDs include: